Jinho Baik (University of Michigan), Directed last passage percolation in the upper large deviation regime

 Abstract: I will discuss a Markov chain on reverse plane partitions (of a given shape) which is closely related to the Toda lattice.
 This process has non-trivial Markovian projections and a unique entrance law starting from the reverse plane partition with all entries equal to plus infinity.
 I will also outline some connections with imaginary exponential functionals of Brownian motion, a random polymer model with purely imaginary disorder, interacting corner growth processes and discrete delta-Bose gas, and hitting probabilities for some low rank examples.

-Tamara Grava (University of Bristol), TBA
+Tamara Grava (University of Bristol), Soliton synchronisation for the nonlinear Schroedinger equation

 Slim Kammoun (Université de Poitiers), Words of random permutation matrices